 - Think-a-thons: Kids commit themselves to learning a certain amount of information.

 When “War” Makes Cents

 Idea: Use a classroom competition to rake in bucks by the bucketful.
 A penny war combines the simplicity of a donation jar with the fun of a good-natured prank.
+It is basically the same as a Penny Drive, just with a bit of friendly competition.
 It’s a fund drive parents have praised as remarkably effortless.
 Classrooms compete against one another by collecting pennies in labeled milk jugs; the classroom with the most at the end of the week wins.

 Where’s the prank?
 Students can sabotage other collections – and yet benefit the school – by filling the jars of their rivals with silver or paper money: every nonpenny cent gets subtracted from the penny total.
 Some schools tally daily totals to fan the flames of friendly rivalry; others wait until the end and award the winning class a prize.
 Either way, it’s one coin-op competition the school can bank on.